stevederico/SDKit/README.md

 **Read the [SDKit Documentation](http://www.stevederico.com/sdkit) online.**

-Be sure you have the docset selected in the organizer to see results for SDKit.
+Or you can find an HTML copy of the documentation in the `Documentation` folder.

 ## Links